-The winery is located in the municipality Margaux in the eponymous area in the Médoc (Haut-Médoc, Bordeaux).
-The origin goes back to a property called "La Mothe de Margaux" of the Albret family in the 12th century.
-After several changes of ownership, the Lestonnac family gave the estate its present extension with 260 hectares of land with gardens and magnificent sycamore avenues.
-In 1802, the Marquis de La Colonilla acquired it and demolished the old gothic mansion and had the château built.
-In 1977, the winery was bought by the naturalized Greek André Mentzelopoulos by 72 million francs (9.15 million euros) the previous owner Pierre Ginestet.
+The winery is located in the municipality Margaux in the same area in Médoc (Haut-Médoc, Bordeaux).
+The origin goes back to a property called "La Mothe de Margaux" by the Albret family in the 12th century.
+After several changes of ownership, the Lestonnac family gave the estate its present expansion with 260 hectares of land with gardens and magnificent plane trees.
+In 1802 it was acquired by the Marquis de La Colonilla, who demolished the old Gothic manor house and had the château built.
+In 1977 the naturalist André Mentzelopoulos bought the winery from the previous owner Pierre Ginestet for 72 million francs (9.15 million euros).
 The new owner again invested at least the same amount in a new underground cellar, as well as vineyards, gardens, buildings and facilities.

-With the support of the famous oenologist Professor Émile Peynaud (1912-2004) profound changes were made, which after more than a decade of drought with more average wines already in the excellent and outstanding year 1978 impacted.
-After the owner's death in 1980, the listed company was continued by its daughter Corinne as CEO.
-The former Fiat boss Giovanni Agnelli owned but with 75%, the majority of the shares.
-After his death in January 2003, the Agnelli heirs sold the share, with the Microsoft boss Bill Gates was mentioned as an interested party.
-Finally, Corinne Mentzelopoulos took over all Agnelli shares and is now the sole shareholder.
-Paul Pontallier has been the general manager since 1983.
+With the support of the famous oenologist Professor Émile Peynaud (1912-2004) far-reaching changes were carried out, which already had an impact on the excellent and outstanding vintage 1978 after a decade of hard times with rather average wines.
+After the death of the owner in 1980, the listed company was continued as CEO by his daughter Corinne.
+Former Fiat boss Giovanni Agnelli owned the majority of the shares with 75%.
+After his death in January 2003, the Agnelli heirs sold the stake, with Microsoft boss Bill Gates also being named as interested.
+Finally Corinne Mentzelopoulos took over all Agnelli shares and is now the sole shareholder.
+Paul Pontallier has been responsible as general manager since 1983.

 The second wine is called "Pavillon Rouge" and has the same maturity conditions as the first wine.
 The Château is one of the few Bordeaux wineries that also produces excellent white wines.
-The “Pavillon Blanc” is pressed by a vineyard in Soussans varietal from the variety Sauvignon Blanc.
-The long-lived wine develops after four to five years of storage.
-Every year, around 40,000 bottles are produced.
+The “Pavillon Blanc” is made from a variety of Sauvignon Blanc from a vineyard in Soussans.
+The long-lived wine only develops after four to five years of storage.
+Around 40,000 bottles are produced annually.

-Several bottles of the year 1787 were in the possession of US President Thomas Jefferson (1743-1826), who was US Ambassador to France at that time.
-One of them was in 1987 by the famous wine author Michael Broadbent (* 1927) tasted and judged as follows: “Bouquet with great richness and depth with lively, full taste and perfect leaving " .
-The wine merchant William Sokolin (1930-2015) hosted an exquisite dinner at New York's Four Seasons restaurant in 1989, where a Château Margaux was sold out (allegedly) to Jefferson's estate for $ 500,000.
-But before it could be put on sale, it was broken inadvertently.
-The bottle was insured and the insurance paid $ 225,000; she is one of the (never consumed) most expensive wine bottles in the world,
+Several bottles of the 1787 vintage were in the possession of the US President Thomas Jefferson (1743-1826), who was U.S. ambassador to France at the time.
+One of them was created in 1987 by the famous wine author Michael Broadbent (* 1927) tasted and assessed as follows: “Bouquet with great richness and depth with lively, full taste and perfect leaving " .
+Wine merchant William Sokolin (1930-2015) hosted an exquisite dinner in New York's Four Seasons restaurant in 1989, at which a Château Margaux from (supposedly) Jefferson's property was to be sold in the media at a price of $ 500,000.
+Before it could be sold, it was broken out of carelessness.
+The bottle was insured and the insurance paid $ 225,000; it is one of the (never consumed) most expensive wine bottles in the world,

-The US actress and model Margot Louise Hemingway (1954-1996) was the granddaughter of the famous writer and Nobel laureate Ernest Hemingway (1899-1961).
-After learning that she was named after the wine of the Château Margaux, which her parents had drunk on the night she was born, she changed the spelling of her first name from "Margot" to "Margaux".
+The US actress and model Margot Louise Hemingway (1954-1996) was the granddaughter of the famous writer and Nobel Laureate in Literature Ernest Hemingway (1899-1961).
+After learning that she was named after the wine of Château Margaux that her parents drank the night she was born, she changed the spelling of her first name from "Margot" to "Margaux".